T4skor/Icarus-CanSat/README.md

 ## License

-This project is currently unlicensed.
-Please add a license if necessary.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## Contact